Avalanche score 7 in 3rd straight, cruise past Red Wings 7-3

 MacKinnon and Burakovsky scored 23 seconds apart, and Girard made it 6-2 less than three minutes later.

-Hronek went to the dressing room after Cale Makar cross-checked him into the boards late in the third period.
+Hronek went to the dressing room after Cale Makar cross-checked him into the boards late in the third period, but later returned.
 Makar then scored an empty-net goal just after leaving the penalty box.

+“We’re looking for answers,” Detroit captain Dylan Larkin said.
+“It’s not uncommon to look around the league and see everyone has a great home record.
+Fans are back in the building, it’s exciting to be home.
+There’s extra jump, so we have to find a way, similar to what we did in Boston, to take away that momentum and energy from the crowd.”

 LANDESKOG HURT